 Vimeo Create: Turn product shots into beautiful videos in minutes

-Vimeo Create is a free video creator that you can connect directly to your Shopify store.
-It uses AI to automatically turn your existing product images and text into product videos and ads for your business.
+Vimeo Create is a free video creator you can connect directly to your Shopify store.
+It uses AI to automatically turn existing product images and text into product videos and ads for your business.

 Just answer a few questions about your product, choose images or videos to feature, add your logo, and customize styles.
 Vimeo Create then edits your video in minutes, even making suggestions for colors, themes, music, and fonts.